 Pluggable Module Status Reporting

-Pluggable modules like optical modules or direct attach cables are used to connect OCP NIC to physical media.
+Pluggable modules like an optical module or a direct attached copper cable is used to connect an OCP NIC to a physical medium.
 It is important to know the presence of pluggable modules and information about insertion/deletion of pluggable modules.
-Table 44 summarizes pluggable module status reporting requirements.
+Table 45 summarizes pluggable module status reporting requirements.

-Table 44: Pluggable Module Status Reporting Requirements
+Table 45: Pluggable Module Status Reporting Requirements